chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/assumable-ids.md

 weight: 015
 ---

-Both `chainctl` and the [Chainguard Enforce Console](https://console.enforce.dev/) are useful tools for interacting with Chainguard Enforce and managing your policies.
+Both [`chainctl`](/chainguard/chainctl/) and the [Chainguard Enforce Console](https://console.enforce.dev/) are useful tools for interacting with Chainguard Enforce and managing your policies.
 However, there may be times that you want to hand off certain administrative tasks to an automation system, like CircleCI, BuildKite, or GitHub Actions.

 In such cases, you can create a Chainguard identity for these systems to assume, allowing them to perform certain tasks within a specific scope.
 You can restrict access to an identity so that only workflows that present tokens matching a specific issuer and subject can assume it.
-Likewise, assumable identities can be tied to certain roles — like `viewer`, `owner`, or `editor` — letting you to place strict limits on what the identity is allowed to do.
+Likewise, assumable identities can be tied to certain roles — like `viewer`, `owner`, or `editor` — letting you place strict limits on what a given identity is allowed to do.

 This guide provides a general overview of assumable identities in Chainguard Enforce, outlining how they work and how to create them.

 ## About Assumable Identities

-Chainguard's *assumable Identities* are identities that can be assumed by workflows, or by humans in order to do things that they may not be directly authorized to do.
+Chainguard's *assumable identities* are identities that can be assumed by workflows in order to complete tasks without manual authorization.
 In many ways, these are similar to AWS roles or Google Service accounts, as Chainguard identities allow you to delegate access to your Enforce installation to external applications or services.

 Chainguard originally only supported what are referred to as *literal identities*.
 These are identities that consist of a unique mapping of verified issuer and subject to refer to an individual user.
 Literal identities can work well for self-service enrollment in some cases.
 However, they start to run into problems in several scenarios, such as with systems that use variable `subject` claims (like BuildKite, which injects commit SHAs) or automation systems (like continuous integration systems), which can be difficult to register to literal identities on their first use.

 Assumable identities essentially reverse the lookup process of literal identities.
-Instead of Chainguard analyzing at a token's issuer and subject to determine their literal identity, the client presents an assumable identity's ID number.
-Chainguard then checks this ID against the client's token.
+Instead of Chainguard analyzing at a token's issuer and subject to determine their literal identity, the client presents an assumable identity's UIDP (unique identifier path).
+Chainguard then checks this UIDP against the client's token.
 If the token's issuer and subject match those required by the identity, then the client may assume the identity.
-Chainguard Enforce enables users to create identities with more granularly configurable policies around how those identities may be assumed.
+Chainguard Enforce enables users to create identities with policies that have greater granularity around how those identities may be assumed.

 A notable difference between registered users and identities in Enforce is that identities are tied to a specific [IAM group](/chainguard/chainguard-enforce/iam-groups/overview-of-enforce-iam-model/).
 When you create an identity, you must specify a Chainguard Enforce group under which the identity will be created.